EricomSoftwareLtd/Shield/Kube/README.md

 ## Deploying Shield Browser Farm Locally

-It is recommended to have at least 2 machines for this deployment.
-One machine to run Rancher and a second machine to run Kubernetes and Shield.
-Best practice is an additional, third machine to run kubectl and helm on it, but if not available, these services can run on the same machine running Rancher.
+It is recommended to have, a dedicated machine to run Rancher and Kubectl/Helm Services in order to create the cluster and deploy Shield on it.

 ### 1. Create A Cluster On Rancher

-Note: Rancher is a well-known software platform that enables easy deployment and management of Docker and Kubernetes products in production.
-Rancher is generally installed on an external machine (not part of the cluster), however it can be installed on a cluster machine but the default ports will have to be changed.
+Note: Rancher is a well-known software platform that enables easy deployment and management of Docker and Kubernetes products in production.  installed on a cluster machine but the default ports will have to be changed.

 Install Rancher and create a Kubernetes cluster using these instructions: